megamanq/alx-low_level_programming/README.md

-C basics Programming language from alx school tasks
+this is the C basics Programming language from alx school tasks